winxuser/pokered/README.md

     - Psychic/Psywave/Night Shade's animation doesn't wiggle the top 3 screen lines
     - Psywave can desync a link battle
     - Healing moves will fail if max HP is 255 or 511 points higher than current HP
+    - Switch-out messages do not account for underflow

 - Upgrades:

     - Map legend in save infobox